Build Update #6 - Final Preparations for Pikorua’s Maiden Voyage

 Delivery by Crew: Our Revised Plan

-Aside from the lower cost, using a delivery crew offers several advantages.
-One of the main benefits is the opportunity to identify and address any issues or "new boat bugs" that might arise during the initial voyage.
-A seasoned delivery crew has the expertise to spot and troubleshoot technical issues early on, ensuring everything operates smoothly before we step aboard.
-Additionally, delivery crews are familiar with international regulations, port procedures, and navigation through different territories, making the long journey less stressful.
-This approach also allows the crew to fine-tune any complex systems, from navigation equipment to electrical components, so that by the time we join in Cairns, we are expecting the boat will be thoroughly tested and fully prepared for extended cruising, plus we'll get invaluable first hand training on route planning and operating the boat.
+The silver lining of going with a delivery crew is the opportunity to use their skills and knowledge to help iron out any New Boat Bugs (every boat has them but hopefully not many).
+A seasoned delivery crew has the expertise to spot and troubleshoot technical issues early on ensuring everything operates smoothly.
+By the time we join in Cairns, we are expecting the boat will be thoroughly tested and fully prepared for extended cruising, plus we'll get invaluable first hand training on route planning and operating the boat.

 Outfitting the Boat: Amazon to the Rescue

 One of the more challenging aspects of preparation has been sourcing the necessary gear for the trip.
-While in theory, outfitting should be straightforward, many marine suppliers in Hong Kong lack a robust online presence, which has made it tricky to find everything we need.
+While in theory, outfitting should be straightforward, many marine suppliers in Hong Kong seem to be stuck in the '90's when it comes to an online presence, which has made it tricky to find everything we need.
 Amazon, however, has been our go-to for much of the equipment.
-While not a typical source for specialized marine gear, it’s proven invaluable for acquiring essentials on time, and we’ve been able to find more than expected on the platform.
+It’s proven invaluable for acquiring essentials on time, and we’ve been able to find more gear than expected on the platform.

 Our New Dinghy: The Takacat 340LX